ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     `$researchFilter = "(MemberOfGroup -eq $researchGroup)"`

-3. Define an information barriers policy that allows the Products group to communicate with only the Research group in Microsoft Teams.
+3. Define an information barrier policy that allows the Products group to communicate with only the Research group in Microsoft Teams.
 Do this by running the following PowerShell cmdlet in the Office 365 Security & Compliance Center:

     `New-InformationBarrierPolicy -Name "ProductsResearchIBPolicy" -AssigneeFilterName "Products" -AssigneeFilter $productsFilter -CommunicationAllowedFilterName "Research" -CommunicationAllowedFilter $productsFilter or $researchFilter`